fjnn/ADA527_Estimation_lab/student_readme.md

 <img src="file:///C:/Users/gizem/AppData/Roaming/marktext/images/2024-03-27-12-33-35-image.png" title="" alt="" data-align="center">

+This lab consists of 2 parts.
+In the first part, you will be using a recorded data to complete the tasks.
+In the second part, you will connect your PC to Qube, record your own data and apply what you did in the first part on your data.
+Although, we will see how much time we will have for the next part :)

 ## Deciding the state and observation matrices

 As you know, **state matrix** is a matrix form of your **system model**.
 The system model is a mathematical expression that relates your system states to an output entity.
 The system states are alpha, theta, and their derivatives and the output is the pose of the center of rod in this setup.
 You can use various methods to *generate* such a mathematical expression.